gvwilson/thirdbit/src/fiction/makers-return/index.md

 to stop the other girl from speaking.

 "So this is a Maker?"
-The wild bots all spoke as one, but that wasn't quite right.
+The bots all spoke as one,
+but that wasn't quite right.
-One bot hummed,
+One hummed,
 another clicked,
 and another went *brr* at just the right moment so that the sounds they made formed words that came from all of them together.

 "Yes,"
-Mouse said in its deep voice.
+Mouse said in its tinny voice as
+`from space!` scrolled across its screen.

-Sindy and Violet both took a step backward as the centipede bot rippled forward and reared up to study them through a small telescoping lens.
+Sindy and Violet both took an involuntary step backward as the centipede bot rippled forward and reared up to study them through a small telescoping lens.
 Sindy tightened her grip on Violet's arm.
 "I'm all right," Violet whispered.
 "There's all sorts of bots on the ark.
 I'm not afraid of them."
-But she didn't pull her arm free,
+Still, she didn't pull her arm free.
-Sindy noticed.

-The centipede bot dropped back to the ground and wove through the grass and weeds back to its group.
+The centipede bot dropped back to the ground and wove back to its group through the grass and weeds.
 "What do you require?" the wild bots asked.

-"We need to speak to the Tailor,"
-Sindy said.
+Sindy looked from one bot to another.

-"The Tailor is not here,"
+"The Tailor said you would help us."

-the wild bots said.
+"The Tailor does not speak for us," the wild bots said.
-"Would you like to leave a message?"

-"No—I mean, yes.
+"I know, I'm sorry.
+He said we could ask you.
-We need to tell it that Patient is back.
+Patient is back.
-It's going to blow up the Makers' ark, and if it does that, it'll blow up *everything!*"
+It's going to blow up the Makers' ark, and if it does that, it'll blow up everything!"
 Mouse buzzed and chirped a staccato confirmation.

 The wild bots fell silent.
 Sindy didn't really understand how they were all one mind.
-She had asked Special Leaf if it was like a beehive or an anthill, but he had said no, they had queens.
+She had asked Special Leaf if it was like a beehive, but he had said no, bees had queens.
 Bots like this were more like a hedge where all the plants were twined together, or like the neurons in her own brain.
-He had taken a book from his shelves to explain what neurons were, and then—
+He had taken a book from his shelves to explain what neurons were, which had left her wishing she hadn't asked.

-"We have given your message to the Tailor," the wild bots said.
+"We agree that total destruction is undesirable," the wild bots said.
-"It agrees that total destruction is undesirable.
-We will help you.
+"We will help you.
 We will *all* help you."

 The bushes rustled around them.